 There is a story in the Gospel of John 5:1-15 that proved problematic for Liberals who don’t believe in the Bible.
 They maintained the Pool of Bethesda did not exist, discrediting St. John’s writings.
-However, in the 19th Century, the archeologists discovered this controversial structure exactly where John said it was.
-This actually silenced the liberal critics.
+However, in the 19th Century, archeologists discovered this controversial structure exactly where John said it was.
+The discovery actually silenced the liberal critics.

 1. Jesus has chosen me from among Many